bradwindy/TFLearnings/README.md

 ## Prerequisites
  - Anaconda 3
- - VS Code
+ - VS Code and Extensions:
-      - Extensions:
      - Python
-          - Code Runner (Not needed, but handy)
+     - Code Runner *(Not needed, but handy)*